 Who are ActionAid Australia, and where did we come from?

-It's about human rights!
+It's about women's rights!

 Securing human rights is the missing link between the world's rich and poor.
 It's the key to ending poverty.

-We listen to what people really want and need.
+We listen to what women really want and need.
 We help communities take action together to hold their governments to account, and we give local organisations our support where they need it.
 Together, we’re making a lasting difference.

 The history of ActionAid Australia